DAILY MATH PRACTICE FOR GRADES 2–8

 Math your kid actually wants to do.

 Every lesson is a step on a mountain climb — earning elevation feet, hitting milestones (Trail Start, Base Camp, Timberline, Summit), and discovering one of 48 collectible Trail Guide mascots at the end of each lesson.
+No timers.
+No leaderboards.
+No streak-pressure notifications.
+Just a worksheet your kid grabs because they want to know which Trail Guide they'll meet today and how much closer they are to the next ridge.

 You're the coach.
 Akros is the math teacher.